Waikato/wekaDeeplearning4j/docs/index.md

 ### Pretrained Models
 A wide range of pretrained models are now available, sourced from both the DL4J model zoo *and* the Keras Applications module.
-These can easily be instantiated and used as a base for further finetuning, or simply as a feature extractor, after which you can then apply any standard Weka classifier.
-The weights are cached locally after being downloaded, so it's quick to instantiate in the future.
+These can easily be instantiated and used as a base for further finetuning or simply as a feature extractor, after which you can then apply any standard Weka classifier.
+The weights are cached locally after being initially downloaded, so it's quick to instantiate in the future.
 Check out the [Model Zoo](user-guide/model-zoo.md) for more information.

 ### Updated Dl4jMlpFilter
-The Dl4jMlpFilter takes activations from a layer in the given neural network, and uses those as the output for the instance, commonly referred to as *feature extraction* or *embedding creation*.
+The Dl4jMlpFilter takes activations from a layer in the given neural network and uses those as the output for the instance, commonly referred to as *feature extraction* or *embedding creation*.

 The DL4jMlpFilter can now accept multiple layer names to use activations from, concatenating the activations together.